PokemonAutomation/ComputerControl/Wiki/Developer/Button.md

 It will keep pressing button A to the Switch for 200 ticks, then release it and wait for 100 ticks.

 This is like the case of asynchronous IO processing in some software systems.

+**Important:** You should not *rely* this asynchronous behavior to perform parallelization.
+The internal buffer sizes are undocumented and may change at any time.
+And some functions may break into a sequence of instructions that occupy multiple buffer slots.
+The purpose of the asynchronous buffering is to preserve the exact timing of button sequences across an otherwise high-latency serial bus.

 ## Wait for Commands to Finish